A cheap website might not be the answer

 His line of work includes bodywork repairs, bumper scuffs, alloy wheel refurbishments, and car upholstery repairs.
 He doesn’t change clutches, fuel pumps, brakes or fix suspension problems.

 Many of his clients are in and around the Spalding area of south Lincolnshire.
-Ian would also like to reach out to potential clients in Moulton, Holbeach, Deeping, Crowland, Whaplode, Bourne and Boston (that’s Boston in Lincolnshire, not Massachusetts!)
+Ian would also like to reach out to potential clients in neighbouring towns such as Moulton, Holbeach, Deeping, Crowland, Whaplode, Bourne and Boston.

 True, these places fall into the